Family Law

 If you are seeking a divorce or pursuing legal action regarding any other family law matter, we encourage you to contact our Fort Pierce or Stuart law firm to set up a free consultation with one of our attorneys.
 We understand how challenging it can be to resolve legal issues involving your spouse, children, or other family members.
 We’re committed to helping our clients get the best outcome on issues that include child custody, child support, and more.

-You deserve legal help from a dedicated Martin County attorney who is a member of the Florida Bar and has years of experience guiding clients like you through complex court cases.
+You deserve legal help from a dedicated family law attorney who is a member of the Florida Bar and has years of experience guiding clients like you through complex court cases.
 You can expect this when you contact our law office for support with your case.
-We offer unparalleled service to our clients in Stuart, Fort Pierce, West Palm Beach, Port St. Lucie, Jensen Beach, Martin, Orange, and all other communities in South and Central Florida.
-Call our law firm today at 772-248-9250 for a free consultation with a trusted attorney.
+We’re serving clients throughout South Florida in the following areas